Heroin Abuse and Addiction Treatment Options

 - Intense cravings

 Heroin withdrawal can be incredibly unpleasant.
-It is hard to get through on your own, which is why Zinnia Healing offers a medically-supervised detox for heroin that can help ease many of the withdrawal symptoms.
+It is hard to get through on your own, which is why Zinnia Health offers a medically-supervised detox for heroin that can help ease many of the withdrawal symptoms.

 What Are Treatment Options for Heroin Abuse?

 There are many different treatments available for helping people who want to stop using heroin.
 Each patient has different needs and requires a specific approach to treatment.
-At Zinnia Healing, we have a variety of treatment modalities available, including medicines to help with the withdrawal process.
+At Zinnia Health, we have a variety of treatment modalities available, including medicines to help with the withdrawal process.

 Some medicines commonly used to treat heroin withdrawal include lofexidine, a non-opioid medicine that can reduce opioid withdrawal symptoms.
 Others, like buprenorphine and methadone, help by binding to the brain’s opioid receptors to help prevent withdrawal symptoms.
 Studies have found that a combination of buprenorphine, naloxone, and an extended-release naltrexone formulation can be very effective in treating heroin addiction.